ietf-teep/architecture/draft-ietf-teep-architecture.md

     that one TA cannot read, modify or delete the data and code of another TA.

-  - Untrusted Application: An application running in a REE.
+  - Untrusted Application: An application running in an REE.
 An Untrusted Application might depend on one or more TAs.